rgrychow/COSC340-TeamProject/sprint2/creed64.md

 # Use of AI and/or 3rd party software
 I used AI (ChatGPT) for:
 - Debugging Git push / pull conflicts
-- Writing initial templates for hooks and utilities
+- Writing initial templates for files and debugging issues

 Also used Node / React built-in packages as 3rd party tools.